SigNoz/frontend-monitoring-examples/sending-logs/README.md

 ## What it does

-- React frontend
+- React frontend with OpenTelemetry logging
-- Sends logs to SigNoz for monitoring and visualization
+- Sends application logs to SigNoz for monitoring and visualization

+## Framework Adaptation

+The OpenTelemetry instrumentation in the `otel` folder is framework-agnostic.
+To use with other frameworks, simply import the `instrument.ts` file in your application's entry point.

 ## How to run